DaAwesomeP/arduino-cardinal/README.md

 ## Installation

 ### Via Arduino IDE Library Manager
-Cardinal will (hopefully) soon be in the package manager, so be patient.
+Cardinal will (hopefully) soon be in the package manager.
+When it is added, you can go to `Sketch > Tools > Include Library > Manage Libraries` and search and install the latest release version Cardinal.

 ### Via the ZIP archive
-Download the latest release ZIP from [here](https://github.com/DaAwesomeP/arduino-cardinal/releases/latest).
-If you don't know how to install an Arduino library from the ZIP, then just Google it.
+Download the latest release ZIP from [here](https://github.com/DaAwesomeP/arduino-cardinal/releases/latest) or the latest testing release from [here]().
+Then go to `Sketch > Tools > Include Library > Add ZIP Library`.

 ## Usage
 The first thing to do is to include the library in your sketch.
-Goes to SKetch > Include Library > Cardinal.
+Goes to `Sketch > Include Library > Cardinal`.
 The example has everything put to use in it, so I would advice looking there too.
 You should also take a look at the types at the wiki page [here](https://github.com/DaAwesomeP/arduino-cardinal/wiki/Types).

 ### Cardinal *name*
 This initializes the class and bind it to a name of your choosing.
 Just use `cardinal` and make it simple.
 You will call the other functions with like `name.otherFunction`.
 So, if you choose cardinal, then it would be `cardinal.otherFunction`.